vensko/pint/README.md

 # Features
 - Downloads, unpacks and removes applications.
 - Checks for updates and downloads them if available.
+Unlike Chocolatey and Scoop, Pint's databases do not require permanent attention by humans.
+Pint will automatically detect, download and install an update once it becomes available on a website.
 - Extracts download links from websites using [Xidel](http://www.videlibri.de/xidel.html).
 - Supports RSS and PAD files as link sources.
 - Unpacks various types of archives and installers and upgrades apps, keeping configuration files intact.